tf-encrypted/federated-aggregations/README.md

 ```

 # Installation
 This library is offered as a Python package but is not currently published on PyPI, so you must install it from source in your preferred Python environment.
+The code has been tested with Python 3.7.

 ```
 pip install -r requirements.txt